-- Impaired loans are loans and advances where the recovery of all interest and principal is considered to be reasonably doubtful and hence provisions for impairment are made. - Assets acquired through the enforcement of security are assets acquired in full or partial settlement of a loan or similar facility through the enforcement of security arrangements. - Past-due loans are loans where payments of principal and/or interest are at least 1 day or more in arrears.
-Full recovery of both principal and interest is expected.
-If a provision for impairment is required, the loan is included in impaired loans.
+- to be reasonably doubtful and hence provisions for impairment are made. - a loan or similar facility through the enforcement of security arrangements. - required, the loan is included in impaired loans.

 Loan impairment - collective provision

 The collective provision for impairment is determined as per Group policy which is consistent with that required by the Prudential Standards issued by the Australian Prudential Regulatory Authority (APRA).
 Specific percentages are applied to loan balances outstanding based on the length of time the loans are in arrears and the security held.